Click here to book a hotel in Marseille

 This is where to find the boat shuttles to the Château d'If, to Pointe Rouge and to L'Estaque as well as the boat companies offering excursions to the calanques.
 In the mornings there is a small, lively fish market.

-In 2013 this stretch of the Old Port, pictured, became semi-pedestrianised as part of a redevelopment project designed by the British architect Norman Foster to open up the space for bars and restaurants, vendors and public events.
+In 2013 this stretch of the Old Port became semi-pedestrianised as part of a big redevelopment project designed by the British architect Norman Foster to open up the space for bars and restaurants, vendors and public events.

-Part of the space at the southern end is shielded by a dramatic and very photogenic large, stainless steel mirrored sun canopy, a favourite spot for selfies.
+Part of the southern end is shielded by a dramatic and very photogenic large, stainless steel mirrored sun canopy, pictured.
+Designed by Norman Foster, it's a favourite spot for selfies.

-A ferry boat service crosses the harbour every few minutes between the Town Hall (La Mairie) on the quai du Port and the Bar de la Marine on the quai de Rive Neuve.
+A ferry boat service crosses the harbour every few minutes between the Town Hall (L'Hôtel de ville) on the quai du Port and the Bar de la Marine on the quai de Rive Neuve.
+It's a handy short-cut across the port - even if it's frequently not running!

-The Canebière, Marseille's main thoroughfare, runs off the quai des Belges.
-Built in 1666, its name comes from canebe, a provençal word for the hemp grown in the port area and used to make ships' rigging (inevitably, British sailors referred to the street as the "can o' beer").
+The Canebière, Marseille's main thoroughfare, runs at right angles off the quai des Belges.
+Built in 1666, its name comes from canebe, a provençal word for the hemp grown in the port area and used to make ships' rigging.
+Inevitably, British sailors referred to the street as the "can o' beer".

-It became the glamorous centre of Marseille's vibrant café society: in the 19th century there were over 280 cafés in the city and many grand hotels along the Canebière to cater to the commercial travellers and wealthy tourists passing through the port, then the largest on the Mediterranean.
+This boulevard became the glamorous centre of Marseille's vibrant café society: in the 19th century there were over 280 cafés in the city.

 You can still see some of these sumptuous façades on the Canebière.
-One of the finest is the former Grand Hotel du Louvre et de la Paix at no. 53 (now a C&A clothing store) which was renovated in 2014.
+One of the finest is the former Grand Hotel du Louvre et de la Paix at no. 53 (now a C&A clothing store).

 Today many of these cafés and almost all the hotels on the Canebière have closed and the street has become rather down-at-heel and long overdue for a facelift.

-But it brightens up in December with a Santons Fair that boasts dozens of stalls selling little figurines for traditional provençal Christmas cribs.
+The Canebière also brightens up each year in December with a Santons Fair that boasts dozens of stalls selling little figurines for traditional provençal Christmas cribs.

-The exterior of the Opera House has had a sparkling facelift, though the interior is in need of complete restoration; when completed, it will be magnificent.
+The exterior of the Opera House has been sparklingly restored, though the interior is in need of complete restoration; when completed, it will be magnificent.
 The company has a spritely programme, which includes new commissions as well as the usual popular favourites.
 The Opera House is also the home of the Marseille Ballet.

 On the first Wednesday of each month at noon, a short theatrical show is staged in front of the Marseille Opera by the company Sirènes et Midi Net to coincide with the monthly testing of the city's emergency warning siren.